fossas/fossa-cli/docs/strategies/gradle.md

 # Gradle Analysis

 When using gradle, users specify dependencies and plugins with a groovy DSL.
-This makes accurate dependency analysis particularly difficult: groovy projects tend to contain several (sub)projects with their own buildscripts, and plugins that add dependencies of their own.
+This makes accurate dependency analysis particularly difficult: gradle projects tend to contain several (sub)projects with their own buildscripts, and plugins that add dependencies of their own.

-To accurately determine the entire project/dependency structure, we use an external script.
+To accurately determine the entire project/dependency structure, we use an initscript to inject our own `jsonDeps` task.

 | Strategy   | Direct Deps | Deep Deps | Edges | Tags |
 | ---        | ---         | ---       | ---   | ---  |
 | initscript | ✅          | ✅        | ✅    |      |

+## Requirements

+Gradle project analysis requires at least one of:

+- A project that uses gradle wrappers (`gradlew`/`gradlew.bat`)
+- A locally-installed gradle

 ## Project Discovery

-find `build.gradle*` files, and run `gradle tasks` in those directories.
-When `gradle tasks` succeeds, skip all subdirectories. `gradle tasks` ensures that we have a valid gradle project to analyze.
+Directories that contain a gradle buildscript, e.g., `build.gradle` or `build.gradle.kts`, are treated as gradle projects.
+Gradle buildscripts in a project's subdirectories are ignored.

 ## Analysis